 Sandra Bourke joined the National Security College in February 2018, on secondment from the Home Affairs portfolio, as a Manager in the Executive and Professional Development team.
 Her career focus has been on intelligence, criminology and defence, in particular delivering and managing technology as an enabling capability for national security.

 In 2011, Sandra took up the position of Director, Air Force Improvement at Headquarters Air Command.
 In 2015, Sandra was transferred to Canberra under the Defence Executive Development program.
 She recently returned to the criminal justice sector, focusing on ICT capabilities for national security.
 Sandra’s academic qualifications include a Bachelor of Arts (Education and Government) from the University of Sydney and a Master of Social Science (Criminology) from Charles Sturt University.
-Sandra is currently enrolled in a Master of National Security Policy (Advanced) at the ANU NSC.
+Sandra is currently completing in a Master of National Security Policy (Advanced) at the ANU NSC.

 Crawford School of Public Policy